 - using pain relief, such as paracetamol to reduce pain and discomfort

-- keeping yourself hydrated, and having adequate fluids to avoid dehydration.
+- keeping yourself hydrated and having enough fluids to avoid dehydration.

 How can I prevent the spread of rubella?

-If you have rubella, to prevent others catching the disease from you, it is important to stay at home when you are ill.
-Avoid contact with anyone you know who may be in the early stages of pregnancy.
+If you have rubella, to prevent others catching the disease from you stay at home when you are ill – generally this will be for at least a week after your rash develops.
+It is especially important to avoid contact with anyone you know who may be in the early stages of pregnancy.